Best Water Filter Pitchers 2026: Only Certified Picks

 Sources

-• NSF International Certified Drinking Water Treatment Units Database — info.nsf.org/certified/dwtu/
+- NSF International Certified Drinking Water Treatment Units Database — info.nsf.org/certified/dwtu/

-• EWG Tap Water Database — ewg.org/tapwater
+- EWG Tap Water Database — ewg.org/tapwater

-• Consumer Reports: Water Filter Pitcher Ratings and Testing
+- Consumer Reports: Water Filter Pitcher Ratings and Testing

-• Tap Score Independent Water Testing — tapscore.com
+- Tap Score Independent Water Testing — tapscore.com

-• Epic Water Filters third-party test results
+- Epic Water Filters third-party lab test results (not a certification)

-• Clearly Filtered third-party lab test results
+- Clearly Filtered third-party lab test results

-• Reddit r/watertreatment pitcher filter discussions
+- Reddit r/watertreatment pitcher filter discussions